 Workers who transfer within the same class to another department may be required by the department head to start a new probationary period.
 If a new probationary period is a condition for transfer, the worker must sign a statement indicating an understanding of this fact prior to the effective date of the transfer.

-If a new probationary period is in force, the worker shall have a window period of 28 days from the date of transfer to elect to return to his/her former position.
-Should a worker be rejected at a point beyond the window period, he/she shall have the right to return to their former department if a vacancy in their former classification exists.
+If a new probationary period is in force, the worker shall have a window period of 28 days from the date of transfer to elect to return to their former position.
+Should a worker be rejected at a point beyond the window period, they shall have the right to return to their former department if a vacancy in their former classification exists.
 If no vacancy exists, such workers shall be placed in the longest standing vacancy, as determined by the requisition form date, County-wide.
 Should the longest standing vacancy entail “unusual” work hours, the worker shall have the one-time option of returning to the second longest standing vacancy should one exist. (“Unusual” shall mean work hours or work week dissimilar to those of the position from which or to which the worker was promoted.)
 If no vacancy exists, such workers shall displace the least senior worker as determined by Section 15.
 If no less senior position exists, the worker shall be removed from County service.